-Pre-Raphaelite revered clean bright colors, especially red and juicy green: the color of the lake water and herbs.
-Silhouettes of people on canvases are floating.
-They have something of the saints on their faces, the hair is dissolved.
-Heroines look like knights' ladies: light skin, long golden hair, dainty elongated silhouette, big eyes, flowing dresses.
+The Pre-Raphaelites revered clean bright colors, especially red and juicy green, the color of the lake water and herbs.
+The silhouettes of people on their canvases are floating, they have something of the saints on their faces, the hair is dissolved.
+The female subjects in their works look like the ladies of the knights: light-skinned, with long golden hair, dainty elongated silhouettes, big eyes, and flowing dresses.

-Inspired by ShakespeareMain themes were biblical, as in the early Renaissance artists, and portraits of beautiful women, often on the background of nature.
-Finally, the audience fell in love with Pre-Raphaelite paintings thanks to Shakespeare’s motives.
-The most popular one is "Ophelia" by John Everett Millais (1852).
-Today he is one of the most beloved artists in England.
+Inspired by ShakespeareLike the early Renaissance artists, they mostly painted religious scenes and portraits of beautiful women, often on the background of landscapes.
+Finally, the public fell in love with the Pre-Raphaelite paintings, and this was because of the Shakespearean motives.
+The most popular one is "Ophelia" by John Everett Millais (1852), who remains one of the most beloved artists in England.

-To distinguish the Pre-Raphaelites from the artists of the Renaissance, it is necessary to pay attention to the brightness of paintings: the Pre-Raphaelite colors were more richer, their paintings preserved better.
-It’s noticeable that they were painted in the XIX century, but not in the XV.
+To distinguish the Pre-Raphaelites from the artists of the Renaissance, it is necessary to pay attention to the brightness of the paintings: the Pre-Raphaelite colors were richer, and their paintings preserved better.
+It is noticeable that they were painted in the 19th century.

-As Italian inspirers of the past, the Pre-Raphaelites have paid a lot of attention to the symbols painted from real life.
-For example, in the faces of the heroes of the painting "Isabella" by Millais traits of the Pre-Raphaelite Brotherhood’s members can be traced.
+As the Italian inspirers of the past, the Pre-Raphaelites have paid a lot of attention to the symbols painted from real life.
+For example, in the faces of the subjects of Millais’s "Isabella," the traits of the members of the Pre-Raphaelite Brotherhood can be traced.

 The most famous paintings— John Everett Millais "Ophelia", 1852.
-One of the first works on Shakespeare’s motives, after which the style was widely recognized by British public
+It was one of the first works on Shakespearean motives, after which the style was widely recognized by British public.

 — John Everett Millais "The Vale of Rest", 1858−1859, Tate Britain, London, United Kingdom.

 — John William Waterhouse "The Lady of Shallot", 1888, Tate Britain, London, UK.
-It’s one of his most famous works, the epitome of the style of the Pre-Raphaelite Brotherhood.
+It is one of his most famous works, the epitome of the style of the Pre-Raphaelite Brotherhood.

 — John William Waterhouse "Hylas and the Nymphs", 1896